Create your own luck with these super cute St. Patrick’s Day Garland and St. Patrick’s Day Wreath crafts.

 - Glue Gun/Glue

 - Let the glitter glue dry well before hanging.
 We don’t want any messy running glue issues.
-I let mine dry overnight and it was perfect.
+I let my wreath dry overnight and it was perfect.

 Print Instructions for the St. Patrick’s Day Wreath here…

 The total cost of the St. Patrick’s Day garland and St. Patrick’s Day wreath for me were right around $7.